About Skin Cancer

 - Be aware of medications that increase sun sensitivity

-Performing routine self-exams to spot skin changes, and seeing a dermatologist for a full-body screening on a regular basis, are also very important methods of thwarting skin cancer.
+Performing routine self-exams to spot skin changes, and seeing a dermatologist for a full-body screening on a regular basis, are also very important methods of prevention.